enaeher/contrail/README.md

 1
 ```

-*N.B.:* - `:arg-count` does not work as a true arity selector, because it
+*N.B.:* - `:arity` does not work as a true arity selector, because it
 doesn't allow you to trace only the variadic arity of a multi-arity
 function.
 To do that, you'll need to do something like: